smartcontractkit/chainlink-starknet/docs/integration-tests/README.md

 #### Local smoke (TestOCRBasic)

 CI builds Chainlink and test images automatically.
-For local smoke you also need Docker, the `gh` CLI (private module access and G++ release download), and Node.js (the G++ download script runs `install-plugins.sh`).
+For local smoke you also need Docker and the `gh` CLI (private module access and G++ release download).

 **Gauntlet++ (required)** — smoke no longer uses ECR G++ images.
 From the repo root: